scopplestone/testing/docs/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 to configure the build process and run `make` afterwards to build the executable.
 For this setup, we have chosen the Poisson solver and selected the three-stage, third-order low-storage Runge-Kutta time discretization method.
-An overview over the available solver and discretization options is given in Section \ref{sec:solveroptions}.
+An overview over the available solver and discretization options is given in Section {ref}`sec:solver-settings`.

 The simulation setup is defined in *parameter.ini*.
 For a specific electron number density, the plasma frequency of the system is given by